Monmouth, Illinois, minor league baseball history: History

 Semi–pro and amateur baseball was popular in Monmouth, with early baseball teams playing in various leagues.
 In 1888, the Monmouth Athletic Association was incorporated and designed to support local baseball efforts.

 Mommouth first hosted minor league baseball in 1889.
 Monmouth fielded a team in the 1889 Central Interstate League, consisting of Indiana, Illinois and Iowa teams.
 The league featured the Burlington Babies, Davenport Hawkeyes, Evansville Hoosiers, Peoria Canaries, Quincy Black Birds and Springfield Senators, who joined Monmouth in the eight–team league.
 The standings and statistics for 1889 are unknown.

 In 1890 the Monmouth Maple Cities joined the new Illinois-Iowa League as a charter member.
 Monmouth began play along with the Aurora Hoodoos, Cedar Rapids Blackbirds, Dubuque Giants, Joliet Convicts, Ottawa Pirates, Ottumwa Coal Palaces and Sterling Blue Coats.
 The league did not allow Sunday games.
 Monmouth placed 2nd with a 64–48 record in 1890, finishing 4.5 games behind 1st place Ottumwa, playing under manager John Halpin.
 The Monmouth franchise folded from the league after the 1890 season and were replaced in the eight–team league by the Quincy Ravens in 1891.

 In 1908, the Monmouth Browns were founded.
 The Browns joined the newly formed Class D level Illinois-Missouri League as charter members.
 Monmouth Mayor John S. Brown was instrumental in the forming of the Illinois–Missouri League and the Monmouth use of the "Browns" team moniker was in tribute to John Brown.

-The Monmouth Browns finished with a 55–62 record to place 5th in the 1908 Illinois-Missouri League.
+The Monmouth Browns finished with a 55–62 record to place fifth in the 1908 Illinois-Missouri League.
 The Browns were managed by Robert Hyde and Charles Karnell.
 Other charter members of the 1908 six–team league were the Canton Chinks (56–61), Galesburg Hornets (50–67), Hannibal Cannibals (68–49), Havana Perfectors (58–61) and Macomb Potters (66–53).
-Mommouth finished 13.0 games behind Hannibal in the final standings.
+Mommouth finished 13.0 games behind first place Hannibal in the final standings.